ongov/Digital-Service-Standard/README.md

 The Accessibility for Ontarians with Disabilities Act defines an accessible government website as one that meets all the World Wide Web Consortium [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/) level A and AA success criteria.

-Web accessibility can be tested by:
-* manually checking a website against the WCAG success criteria, and
-* using an automated accessibility checker such as [WAVE](https://wave.webaim.org/) or the [aXe extension](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd) for Chrome.

 ### Why it matters

 All users should be able to complete the service the first time they